What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

-The St. Louis Beacon is a nonprofit online news organization that covers public affairs, health issues and the arts.
+The St. Louis Beacon was a nonprofit online news organization that covers public affairs, health issues and the arts.
+It existed from 2008 through 2013, when it merged with St. Louis Public Radio.

 The Beacon was launched in 2008 by a group of former St. Louis Post-Dispatch reporters and editors.
 Its initial funding was provided through grants, including a $500,000 challenge grant from philanthropist, Emily Rauh Pulitzer, the wife of the late former Post-Dispatch publisher Joseph Pulitzer Jr.